 Brief Description

-When requesting a New Well Series in the Tests Requested section of the Chemical Water Testing Form the following tests will be performed: pH, fluoride, chloride, nitrate/nitrogen, sulfate, iron, manganese, and lead.
+If New Well Series is checked in the TEST REQUESTED section of the Chemical Water Testing Test Request Form analyses for the following metals will be performed: iron, lead, and manganese.

 Laboratory Unit